• Skip to main content

 Things to know:

-Sierra Recreation will be assessessing a $10 additional vehicle fee per day on the second vehicle in each single-family campsite, and on the third and fourth vehicle in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
+Sierra Recreation will assess a $10 additional vehicle fee per day on the second vehicle in each single-family campsite and the third and fourth vehicles in any double-family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.

 Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.